psfjackson/personal-wiki/python/lists.md

 ## zip()

-Cominbe multiple lists in to a 2D list - found through chatGPT
+Cominbe multiple lists in to a 2D list - found through chatGPT.

+The list becomed a tuple (see lowered down), which is an inmutable list.

 ```terminal
 CominbinedList = list(zip(list1, list2, list3))